Wi-Fi 7 vs. Wi-Fi 6: Faster and stronger

 See the future of wifi

 Content Disclaimer - All content is for informational purposes only, may require user’s additional research, and is provided “as is” without any warranty, condition of any kind (express or implied), or guarantee of outcome or results.
 Use of this content is at user’s own risk.
 All third-party company and product or service names referenced in this article are for identification purposes only and do not imply endorsement or affiliation with Quantum Fiber.
 If Quantum Fiber products and offerings are referenced in the content, they are accurate as of the date of issue.
 Quantum Fiber services are not available everywhere.
-Quantum Fiber service usually means 100% fiber-optic network to your location but, in limited circumstances, Quantum Fiber may need to deploy alternative technologies coupled with a non-fiber connection from a certain point (usually the curb) to your location in order to provide the advertised download speeds. ©2026 Q Fiber, LLC.
-All Rights Reserved.
-Quantum, Quantum Fiber and Quantum Fiber Internet are trademarks of Quantum Wireless LLC and used under license to Q Fiber, LLC.
+Quantum Fiber service usually means 100% fiber-optic network to your location but, in limited circumstances, Quantum Fiber may need to deploy alternative technologies coupled with a non-fiber connection from a certain point (usually the curb) to your location in order to provide the advertised download speeds. © 2026 AT&T Intellectual Property.
+AT&T and globe logo are registered trademarks of AT&T Intellectual Property.
+All other marks are the property of their respective owners.

 Quantum Fiber